 When starting your blog, it’s important consider blog name and personal branding.
 For example, this blog operates under the name Hello Stranger, and the Substack newsletter uses the same name.
 My social media and this website domain however, operate under the name I publish under.

-This isn’t necessarily the best way to do things, but it works well for me as someone writing books and a social media personality.
-Treating my blog as a portfolio (ie myname.com instead of hellostranger.com) also allows me a lot of flexibility for future branding.
+This isn’t the best way to do things, but it works well for me as someone writing books and a social media personality.
+Treating my blog as a portfolio (ie myname.com instead of hellostranger.com) also allows me flexibility for future branding and to use the blog as a portfolio.

 Ultimately, you’ll need to choose a blog name, and decide if you want to use that blog name as your social media name and website name or not.
 In general, more content creators are moving away from cutesy Instagram names (ie if I were @maddyhikes instead of @maddymarq) because it pigeonholes you into a niche and can look less professional as your business ages.
 For example, you might start as a blogger and content creator, but then start to work as a professional photographer.
 Using your name can come across as more professional if you plan on using your blog as part of social media content creation.